Battle of Morgarten: Use of halberds

-There is some evidence to suggest that the attack at Morgarten involved the first recorded use of halberds against knights, the weapon that would become iconic of the Old Swiss Confederacy.

 Matthias of Neuenburg writing in Latin around 1350 uses the term jesa to describe a type of polearm used by the Confederates; this has been interpreted as referencing an early form of the halberd.

 Konrad Justinger, writing in German in c.
 1430, cites the use of halberds explicitly: "the Swiss held in their hands certain most terrible murder weapons, known in the vernacular as helnbarten, by means of which even the best armed opponents were cut apart as with a razor blade, and hacked to pieces: this was no 'battle', but, for the reasons mentioned, so to speak a mere butchering of the men of duke Leopold by those mountain dwellers, as with a herd led to slaughter".

 In the assessment of John Guilmartin, writing for Encyclopædia Britannica (2015, s.v.
 "Military technology", section "The infantry revolution, c.
 1200–1500"):

 [An] important and enduring discovery was made by the Swiss [at this battle.
 They] learned that an unarmoured man with a seven-foot (200-cm) halberd could dispatch an armoured man-at-arms.
 Displaying striking adaptability, they replaced some of their halberds with the pike, an 18-foot [5.5-meter] spear with a small piercing head.
 No longer outreached by the knight's lance, and displaying far greater cohesion than any knightly army, the Swiss soon showed that they could defeat armoured men-at-arms, mounted or dismounted, given anything like even numbers.
 With the creation of the pike square tactical formation, the Swiss provided the model for the modern infantry regiment.